Behavioral Sciences Department

 What makes us human?
 How has human culture evolved?
 Why are there so many cultural conflicts today about everything from abortion to civil rights to public education?
 You’ll explore these questions and many more when you pursue a Bachelor of Arts in Anthropology degree at the University of Michigan-Flint.

 Studying anthropology initiates a broad conversation about being human, exploring the most critical social and political questions of our day.
 Anthropology is a vast field that uses methods and approaches from four subfields: archeology, biology, culture, and linguistics.
-It explores and compares all aspects of human life, making diversity visible.
-It also helps us discover the impact of historical moments and social context.
+It explores all aspects of human life, helping us to discover the impact of historical moments and social context.

 As an anthropology student at UM-Flint, you have a faculty mentor.
 Class sizes are usually relatively small, especially in upper-level courses.
 This combination means you get lots of personal attention, boosting your learning and providing lots of opportunities for advice and support as you prepare for a career or graduate school.